gauravkkaushik/Machine-Learning-and-python/Udacity Data Scientist Nanodegree/Predicting Software Developer Salaries/readme.md

 ## Blog Post
-A detailed write-up of the findings and technical approach can be found here: [Insert your Medium/Blog Link Here]
+A write-up of the findings and technical approach can be found here: [\[Medium/Blog Link Here\]](https://medium.com/@gaurav.k.kaushik/show-me-the-money-what-truly-drives-developer-salaries-in-2026-c45ae50a2aae?postPublishedType=initial)

 ---